 Are salmon fishcakes safe to eat while pregnant?

 At the time of writing the NHS advice is to not eat more than 2 portions of oily fish a week whilst pregnant, so these fishcakes would count as one of those.
-Other than that, as long as all the ingredients are in good condition and the fish cakes are prepared hygienically and cooked properly these fishcakes shouldn’t pose a risk to pregnant or breastfeeding women.
+Other than that, as long as all the ingredients are in good condition and the fish cakes are prepared hygienically and cooked properly these fishcakes shouldn’t pose a risk to pregnant or breastfeeding people.

 If you have any questions or concerns please speak to a qualified health professional, A Mummy Too does not offer medical advice.